mgajda/ouroboros-network/latency-sim/src/LatencyEstimates.md

   lastToFinish  = onEarliest max after         = onEarliest (+)
   delay         = Earliest
+  allLost       = Earliest maxBound -- TODO: is it clear?
 ```

 These estimates have the property that we can easily compute